Why the I-5 Has So Many Accidents

 Why the I-5 Has So Many Crashes | Law Offices of Mickey Fine

-If you have been injured in a crash on The Grapevine or another section of Interstate 5, our auto accident lawyer can help.
+If you have been injured in a crash near Bakersfield, on The Grapevine, or another section of Interstate 5, a skilled auto accident lawyer can help.
 Contact The Law Offices of Mickey Fine today for a free consultation.

-However, heavy traffic is not the only issue that makes these sections of I-5 dangerous.
-Some of the factors that increase the likelihood of accidents on the Grapevine and Westside Freeway parts of I-5 include:
+However, heavy traffic is not the only issue that makes these sections dangerous and leads to more accidents on the 5.
+Some of the factors that increase the likelihood of accidents on the Grapevine and Westside Freeway parts of I-5 also include:

 As with many interstate highways, excess speed is a leading factor in accidents on the I-5.
 Whether drivers go too fast on flat stretches of road in the Central Valley or exceed the speed limit when trying to pass semis and other vehicles on the steeper portions of The Grapevine, unsafe driving speed commonly results in crashes.